-Independent study permits student to work closely with an individual professor to complete a significant research project.
+An independent study permits a student to work closely with an individual professor to complete a significant research project.
 In some cases, this project may include a research paper that will satisfy the W1 writing requirement [see supra for School of Law writing requirements].
 Students seeking these opportunities must meet with a faculty member to consider possible research projects and be prepared to submit a proposal prior to approval.
 Independent study may be pursued any quarter, although faculty members can only supervise a limited number of students each quarter.
-To enroll, a student must submit an Independent Study Proposal form, including a description of the project, a proposed due date, and the signature of the faculty advisor as well as the Senior Associate Dean for Academic and Faculty Affairs.
+To enroll, a student must submit an Independent Study Proposal form to the Office of Student Affairs, including a description of the project, a proposed due date, and the signature of the supervising faculty member as well as the Senior Associate Dean for Academic and Faculty Affairs.

-Students may complete no more than two Independent Studies prior to graduation.
+Students may complete no more than six (6) credits of Independent Studies prior to graduation.